Review: Get up close and personal with the Queensland Wet Tropics rainforest on a Cairns quad bike tour

 It’s not all sedate sightseeing on the quad bikes though — we get to navigate some creek crossings and try some gentle off-roading.
 For me, the highlights are meeting a resident baby cassowary up very close and personal, and seeing the incredible sculptural roots of the massive Crows Foot Ash.

-We’ve barely removed our helmets before Brad from GTS rumbles into the rainforest clearing in the star of the show — a massive H1 Hummer.
+We’ve barely removed our helmets before Brad from Global Travel Services rumbles into the rainforest clearing in the star of the show — a massive H1 Hummer.
 I could rattle off its specs (designed to help it get through, up, over and around virtually anything in its way), but suffice to say it’s big, it’s powerful and it’s very sexy.
-Brad shows us over the engine (and yes, it is interesting!) before we climb aboard to start our next adventure.
+Brad shows us over the engine (and yes, it is interesting!), before we climb aboard to start our next adventure.

 Seated high up in the Hummer with plenty to hold on to (luckily), Brad takes us on a bumpy, fun-filled tour along the estate’s trails.
 It’s a ride to remember (although perhaps I did miss a few sights laughing a little too much) and a unique way of exploring the rainforest.